cody-malcolm/FileSharer/README.md

 The `port` is the port the client will seek to connect to (default `9001`).

+*Gradle version 5.6.4 or newer is required.*

-Note that in a Bash terminal, you can append "&" to the end of a command to run the process in the background, allowing you to run one or more clients in the same terminal window you used to start the server.
+Note that in a Bash terminal, you can append `&` to the end of a command to run the process in the background, allowing you to run one or more clients in the same terminal window you used to start the server.
 For example:
 ```
 gradle startServer &
 gradle run --args="myPC1 src/main/resources/local/" &
 gradle run --args="myPC2 src/main/resources/local/"
 ```
-Gradle version 5.6.4 or newer is required.

 ## Known Issues